Travel Ideas

 Photo author - Roland Billant

-For a solitary stroll, come here early in the morning - towards midday groups arrive and it gets too crowded.
+To enjoy a solitary walk, come here early in the morning — closer to noon, tour groups arrive and it becomes too crowded.

-How to get here: by car (about 50 minutes) or bus 53b or 52b from the train station (1 hour 20 minutes, ticket costs €2).
+How to get there: by car (about 50 minutes) or by buses 53b or 52b from the railway station (1 hour 20 minutes; the ticket costs €2).

 8. Le Fau

-One of the most beautiful villages in France, located in the Armorique National Park.
-It has preserved traditional half-timbered houses, 22 buildings in the center have the status of national monuments and are protected by the state.
+One of the most beautiful villages in France, located within the Armorique Regional Natural Park.
+Traditional half-timbered houses have been preserved here; 22 buildings in the center are listed as national monuments and are protected by the state.

 undefined